3 Ways to Refinance Your Mortgage With Bad Credit

 • You must already have a VA loan product.

-• At least 210 days must have passed since your closing date.
+• At least 210 days must have passed since your first mortgage payment due date.

 • You must have two years of employment history.